zurshanidze/Crypto-Dashboard-React-Axios-API/README.md

+# Crypto Dashboard

+The 'Crypto Dashboard' is a real-time currency conversion React website that integrates a Crypto API.
+It allows users to input values for both crypto and real currencies and see the conversions.
+This project highlights the power of React and APIs to create dynamic and interactive dashboards for currency tracking and monitoring.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).